IntersectMBO/cardano-coin-selection/information/specification.md

 In general, coin selection algorithms are agnostic to the type of references used to identify outputs from previous transactions.
-Any type may be used, so long as the set of possible values is well-ordered, and so long as it is possible to determine the [coin value](#coin-value) associated with any given reference.
+Any type may be used, so long as the set of possible references is well-ordered, and so long as it is possible to determine the [coin value](#coin-value) associated with any given reference.